 Research interests

-The connection among crop production, climate change, and demographic growth is progressively uncovering a profound impact in the food security throughout the world.
+The connection between crop production, climate change, and demographic growth is progressively uncovering a profound impact in food security throughout the world.
 Because plants are sessile organisms, they maximize their chances to survive adversities by reprogramming their development for adaptation to environmental changes.
 Under this scenario, integrative approaches to understand the specific role of essential genetic regulatory networks in plants are urgently needed.
 RAV genes configure a potential hub to modulate plant development in response to adverse environmental conditions, which are major limiting factors for plant survival, adaptation, and crop production.
 Therefore, we perform a comprehensive functional study of RAV genes along the green tree of life.
 We analyze their gene regulatory networks in abiotic stress responses and aim to decipher RAV gene evolution and function acquisition unravelling their roles from non-flowering plants to flowering plants.

 Selected publications